• Skip to primary navigation

 Individual and small group options include:

-• Presenting a late breaking paper or poster.
+- Presenting a late breaking paper or poster.
 Submission deadline is March 15, 2023.

 Groups of people, organizations, or networks may also consider the following options which require a financial contribution:

-• Organizing pre-congress workshop or symposium (12 half day and 6 full day available)
+- Organizing pre-congress workshop or symposium (12 half day and 6 full day available)

-• Organizing a breakfast workshop (75 minutes long; 16 available)
+- Organizing a breakfast workshop (75 minutes long; 16 available)

-• Sponsoring a lunchtime symposium (6 available)
+- Sponsoring a lunchtime symposium (6 available)

-Platform or Poster: For a regular individual platform presentation at a concurrent paper session or to present a poster the deadline for submission is February 1, 2023.
+Platform or Poster: For a regular individual platform presentation at a concurrent paper session or to present a poster the deadline for submission is March 15, 2023.
 There will be a continuous peer review by the Scientific Program Committee with the goal of having an abstract reviewed within 30 days.
 The submitting author will be notified of acceptance by email within 30-45 days of submitting their abstract.

 Organized group concurrent paper sessions: Groups of four or five presenters may request the opportunity to jointly share a concurrent paper session of 90 minutes.
 A title for the overall group session which reflects how or why the papers are related must be determined before submission.
 Each presenter must submit a separate abstract indicating that it is a request to be part of a group session.
-Each abstract must list the session title and sesson organizer’s name and identify which of the presenters will serve as a moderator for the session.
+Each abstract must list the session title and session organizer’s name and identify which of the presenters will serve as a moderator for the session.
 The moderator’s role is to welcome guests, introduce each speaker, facilitate audience questions and ensure the session starts and ends on time.
 The Scientific Committee will assign a room, date and time for the joint session.
-The deadline for submission of abstracts for a group paper session is February 1, 2023.
+The deadline for submission of abstracts for a group paper session is March 15, 2023.
 Like individual abstract submission, there will be a continuous peer review by the Scientific Committee with the goal of having an abstract reviewed within 30 days after the last abstract is submitted.
 The authors will be notified of acceptance by email within 30-45 days of the last submission received.
 Due to space and other concerns, it is possible that the request for a group session may not be approved.
 However, in this case, some or all of the individual abstracts may still be approved for inclusion in a session assigned by the Scientific Committee.

 Workshop: Organizations wishing to hold a skill-building 75 minute Breakfast Workshop are requested to submit a written proposal to the Scientific Committee via email at info@torontownc2023.org.
-The deadline for Workshop submissions is February 1, 2023.
+The deadline for Workshop submissions is March 15, 2023.

 The proposal must be no longer than two pages and contain the following information: